 EU import conditions for poultry and poultry products

-Import rules in the European Union for poultry (including hatching eggs) and poultry products (including egg products) are fully harmonised and the European Commission acts as the competent authority on behalf of the 27 Member States.
+Import rules in the European Union for poultry (including hatching eggs) and poultry products (including egg products) are fully harmonised and the European Commission acts as the competent authority on behalf of the 27 EU countries.
 The EU Commission is the sole negotiating partner for all non-EU countries in questions related to import conditions.

 Importation of poultry and poultry products into the European Union are subject to veterinary certification which is based on the recognition of the competent authority of the non-EU country under EU legislation.